vahinpalle/Automated-Daily-Email-Sender/README.md

 By default, this application is configured to use a Gmail account that I have created (ssairy.mailer@gmail.com) to send emails.
 If you do not wish to change this, then you can skip to the [next section](#application-set-up).

-If you wish to set up a different account for sending emails, then do the following steps:
+If you wish to configure a different account for sending emails, then do the following steps:

 - Go to the [Google account page](https://myaccount.google.com/) of the email you want to use to send automated emails
 - Switch to the account that you want to send automated emails from